CSCfi/ansible-role-shibboleth-sp/README.md

 * cmprescott.xml ( Mandatory )
 * CSC-IT-Center-for-Science.apache ( Optional but suggested )

-This Role installs apache web server if not already installed but doesnt perform any configuration for it.
+This Role installs shibboleth-sp if not already installed and configures some defaults options.
+Also Debug can be switched [On/Off].

 Role Variables
 --------------